Python for Beginners:

 #5

-Curious Learners who are intrigued by the growth of computer programming in our society and who don’t want to miss out on the Python coding revolution
+Curious Hobbyists who are fascinated by the growth of computer programming in our society and who don’t want to miss out on the Python coding revolution

 #6

-Creative Tinkerers who enjoy experimenting and want to bring their own ideas to life through code
+Creative Builders who love tinkering and experimenting, eager to bring their own ideas to life through code

 What You’ll Get Out of This Course

-- A deep understanding of Python’s core features
+- A rock-solid grasp of the fundamentals and a deep understanding of Python’s core features

-- Practical skills to design computer programs and solve programming challenges
+- The ability to “think like a coder” with practical, real-world skills to design computer programs and solve coding challenges

 This Course Includes